-Appendix A of this document calls for registrations of feature tags in the "IETF tree", as defined in section 3.1.1 of "Media Feature Tag Registration Procedure" [1] (i.e. these feature tags are subject to the "IETF Consensus" policies described in RFC 2434 [21]).
+Appendix A of this document repeats the descriptions of feature tags introduced by RFC 2531 [22], with some small revisions.
+These have been registered in the "IETF tree", according to the procedure described in section 3.1.1 of "Media Feature Tag Registration Procedure" [1] (i.e. these feature tags are subject to the "IETF Consensus" policies described in RFC 2434 [21]).